Privacy policy

 • Other information

-Legitimate interest: The processing is necessary to satisfy our legitimate interest in detecting and preventing misuse of our services.
-Personal data is saved for this purpose as long as your user account is active.
-The user account is considered active if login has taken place within the last 10 years.
+The processing is necessary to satisfy our legitimate interest in detecting and preventing misuse of our services.

-• Comply with legal obligation: The processing is necessary to fulfill our legal obligations, such as the Accounting Act, MiFIR, MiFID2, GDPR etc.
+The processing is necessary to fulfill our legal obligations, such as the Accounting Act, Employment laws, MiFIR, MiFID2, GDPR etc.

 With whom we share personal data

-In this section you will find detailed information about which categories of personal data we share with different categories of recipients, for what purpose and what legal basis we rely on.
+In this section you will find detailed information about which categories of personal data we share with various categories of recipients, for what purpose and what legal basis we rely on.

 Receiver Purpose Personal data Legal basis

-Customers Fulfill agreements with the customer, communication and handle and respond to legal claims.
+Fulfill agreements with the corporate client, communication and handle and respond to legal claims.

 • Identity information